 Each month we’ll be featuring an interview with a member of the Bogues Group team

-What are the most important skills you’ve learned to apply to PR/marketing, and where/how did you learn them?
+What are the most important skills you’ve learned to apply to events, and where/how did you learn them?

 What’s your favorite brand or campaign and why?

 Nike’s most recent campaign promoting their maternity line is so well-done, inspirational, and motivational.
 I mean, just seeing the pregnant woman lifting weights was so powerful.
 We tend to think of pregnant women as fragile, but there is so much strength in a woman bringing life into the world.

 What advice would you give to a beginner entering the events industry?

 COVID-19 highlighted the gaps in our planning processes and the importance of risk management.
 In the early stages of planning any event, consider contingency plans for nearly every component from staffing and support to how to incorporate a virtual component to expand your reach.
 Never stop learning and never get complacent.
 Events are not a one size fits all industry.
 Continue to push the bar and yourself to elevate your events and the overall experience.